 She replaced the cup, and he pulled himself up as she walked back, hiding from her.

-Of course, the mechanics of it were far more complicated than that.
+Of coruse, the mechanics of how he moved about on the ropes was far more complicated than it seemed.
 He had given the rope a very difficult command, making it respond to taps of his finger along its length.
 Once the Awakening happened, no further Command could be given.
 Awakening objects like ropes was different from creating a Lifeless--Lifeless had brains, and could interpret Commands and requests.
 The rope had none of that; it could only act on its original instructions.

 However, those original instructions could include provisions, such as how to respond when tapped.
 And so, he lowered himself back down a moment later, Vivenna’s back to him again as she picked up another colored swatch to use as fuel when she Awakened her cup-fetching ribbon.